bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 # Curve Points

 Elements a in GF(p) are represented as 16 byte little endian integers which are the numbers in the range [0, p).
-Because they are always less then p, they always have the top bit clear.
+Because they are always less than p, they always have the top bit clear.
 The 16 bytes b[0], b[1],... b[15] represent b[0]+256*b[1]+256^2*b[2]+...+256^15*b[16].

 An element x0 + x1\*i of GF(p^2) is represented on the wire by the concatenation of the encodings